-The Board endeavours to help mortgage customers as the impact of the Covid-19 pandemic and changes in the economy have been experienced.
-Whilst the payment deferral scheme has ceased, customers continue to be supported with deferrals already in operation.
-As the bank base rate has changed over the financial year, the Board monitored changes to products.
+The Board endeavours to help mortgage customers as the impacts of the Cost of Living Crisis have been experienced.
+As the bank base rate changed over the financial year, the Board monitored changes to products.

 Impact on environment

 Throughout the year the Board considered environmental, social and governance issues and reviewed its lending policy to ensure it remains aligned to the Group's sustainability agenda.
 The Company continues to support green initiatives in the mortgage sector in recognising the priorities of the UK Government.
 In addition, the Company will keep under review its proposition and processes to support landlords' adherence to future regulation.